 If I miss a workshop session, can I make it up at another location?

-Because we strive to ensure the safety and community of each individual workshop group, we are not able to accommodate for make-up sessions at other workshop locations.
+We are not able to accommodate for make-up sessions at other workshop locations.
+This is to ensure the safety and community of each individual workshop group.
 If you miss a workshop session, we suggest emailing your Educator, or speaking with your Educator a few minutes before or after the next workshop session to catch up on what you missed.

 Can my spouse and I switch off who attends?

 It is best if one adult attends all of the sessions.
 However, we understand if you need to switch off due to scheduling limitations.
 Keep in mind that all of the skills (and the games!) build on the previous session, so be sure to debrief as a family after each session.

 Do you offer child care for workshops?
 Am I allowed to bring another child to the workshop if they are not participating?

 GL is unable to provide child care at our workshop locations.
 Our curriculum has been created for parent-daughter pairs, and therefore we are not able to accommodate for the presence of additional individuals who are not participating in the workshop.
 If you have two daughters in the same age range that you wish to enroll in the workshop, please refer below.

 Can I bring both my daughters?
 Can both parents attend the workshop?

 Our program fees cover the cost of one grown-up and one girl to attend a 4-week workshop series together.
 When registering two girls for the same girl & grown-up workshop, you will receive a 50% discount off one full program fee.
 This discount is automatically applied during checkout.
 This discount is only eligible if ONE grown-up attends a girl & grown-up with two girls.
 If a second grown-up wants to register, this discount is not applicable.
 Additionally, this discount is not applicable for our summer day camps or overnight summer program.

 I have three daughters or I have triplets.
 Can I bring all three?